Kr1sNg/C-la-vie/README.md

+#learn C
-start to learn machine language C
+start to learn and practice the programming C